standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 In CIMPL, data models are independent of IGs.
 IGs are _consumers_ of models, rather than _owners_ of models (although new models can certainly be created in the context of IG development).
 Each IG uses a different subset of models, reflecting the different use cases they address, but the commonality of data models assures interoperability between the use cases.
 This idea is illustrated below:

+<a id="data-model-ig-relationship"></a>
 ![Data model IG relationship](img_cimpl/Data-model-use-case-model.png)

-Much of what is discussed subsequently reflects this conceptual picture of the relationship between CIMPL models and IGs.
+Much of what is discussed subsequently reflects defining the relationship between CIMPL models and IGs, and defining the parameters that affect the IG presentation.
+In particular, the [Content Profile file](#content-profile-file) is key to defining how the IG relates to the models available in various namespaces.

 ## Conventions